 Classroom Jams Shark Tank Update (Season 1)

-Classroom Jams is an education record label and publishing house business that teaches students complex topics such as Shakespeare through music.
-This business makes money by selling music records.
+Classroom Jams is an educational record label and publishing house that helps students understand complex topics, such as Shakespeare, through music.
+The business generates revenue by selling music records.

 Company NameClassroom Jams